Weighing in: Craft CMS vs WordPress

 If we’re looking at the numbers, again, the quantity available through WordPress dominates; there are some 60,000 to Craft’s 500.

-No brainer?
-The reality means the sheer quantity of plug-ins mean the quality of WordPress’ third-party site extensions is far from guaranteed, and can prove to be the achilles heel of your site.
+The reality means the sheer quantity of plug-ins means the quality of WordPress’ third-party site extensions is far from guaranteed, and can prove to be the Achilles heel of your site.
 Simply put, the more plug-ins you have, the greater the risk of security and performance issues.
-Each plug-in weighs down your website a little more, and updates can create vulnerable spots for hackers to gain access.
-You end up with a more complex amalgamation of CMS admin screens, and a headache when it comes to keeping things up-to-date, secure, and properly licensed.
+Each plug-in weighs down your website a little more; plug-ins don't always play nicely together, and updates can create vulnerable spots for hackers to gain access.

-When it comes to quality versus quantity — it’s Craft CMS that wins this round.
+When it comes to quality versus quantity, it’s Craft CMS that wins this round.

 SEO